Diane Abbott ‘free’ to run for Labour in General Election, says Keir Starmer

 Ms Rayner said “I don’t think there’s any reason” why Ms Abbott should not stand, with Mr Sarwar later said “I agree with Angela”.

-Sir Keir will be hoping that his taking a stance will draw a line under the matter, after questions about internal Labour Party affairs dominated the opening days of his election campaign.
+Sir Keir will be hoping that his taking a stance will draw a line under the row, after questions about internal Labour Party affairs dominated the opening days of his election campaign.

 He reportedly did not express his view on Ms Abbott’s future at his earlier campaign rally near Glasgow to avoid overshadowing his announcement of a green energy transition under a Labour government.